mantidproject/mantid/docs/source/algorithms/RenameWorkspace-v1.rst

 group itself will be renamed - the members will keep their previous names.

-The new name can be the same as any existing workspaces if the override flag is set to true.
+The new name can be the same as any existing workspaces if the overwrite flag is set to true.
 This will replace the existing workspace.
-If the override flag is set to false and any name is in use RenameWorkspace will not rename the workspace and log an error.
+If the Overwrite flag is set to false and any name is in use RenameWorkspace will not rename the workspace and log an error.

 .. warning::
-   RenameWorkspace is set to override by default to maintain backwards compatibility.
+   RenameWorkspace is set to overwrite by default to maintain backwards compatibility.
-   Ensure the override flag is set to false to prevent any existing workspaces being replaced with the renamed workspace.
+   Ensure the overwrite flag is set to false to prevent any existing workspaces being replaced with the renamed workspace.